obidea/semantika-musicbrainz/README.md

 $ cd $CLI_HOME
 $ ./semantika materialize --config=mbzdb.cfg.xml --output=output.n3 -f N3
 ```
+(Note the other options for the output format, e.g., Turtle, RDF/XML and JSON-LD, see `semantika --help`)

 Important Notes
 ===============

-1. To be able to try all the mappings, you need to edit the configuration file manually.
-A list of mapping files are presented there, however the system only accepts one file at a time and therefore you need to remove the comment sign by hand.
+* To be able to try all the mappings, you need to edit the configuration file manually.
+A list of mapping files are presented there, however the system only accepts one file at a time and therefore you need to adjust the comment sign by hand.
+Multiple mapping files support will be supported in the future release.

-2. The dataset is a subset of MusicBrainzDB per March 1, 2014.
+* The dataset is a subset of MusicBrainzDB per March 1, 2014.
 The dataset contains all US artists/groups from 1970 to 1989 who are still active until now.
 In summary the dataset consists of 54 tables with 481,401 tuples.
 The extraction model is defined as below:
 ```
 artist
 where begin_date_year < 1990 and begin_date_year >= 1970